Using the USGS dataRetrieval package to analyze continuous water quality data

 We have the data… now what?

-Now that we have retrieved the data, we can now start manipulating it and create a plot.
-We will create the plot using the
+Now that we have retrieved the data, we can start manipulating it and creating a plot using the

 ggplot2 package.
-I mentioned before that I was going to calculate TDS.
-Just to give some background… the reason I am doing this is because of a project I am working on that deals with roadsalt.
-I figured I would include it in this post just to show that you have a great deal of options in R. I will discuss my roadsalt research in more detail in later posts!
+As mentioned earlier, I will calculate TDS because of a project related to roadsalt that I am working on.
+I wanted to include it in this post to demonstrate the wide range of options available in R. I will delve more into my roadsalt research in later posts!

 What is the ggplot2 package?